Effective bounds on differences of singular moduli that are S-units: Theorems and

 \begin{proof} The proof is essentially identical to the proof of Theorem \ref{main theorem j-1728}, and we only sketch the argument.
-First of all, it is again sufficient to prove that, under the assumptions of the theorem, the set of singular $\{\ell\}$-units is finite and its cardinality can be effectively bounded.
-This follows in the same way as done at the beginning of the proof of Theorem \ref{main theorem j-1728}, but this time appealing to \cite[Theorem 1.2]{Campagna_2020}.
-Hence we are reduced to bound the number of singular $\{\ell\}$-units for $\ell \geq 5$ a prime congruent to $2$ modulo $3$.
+First of all, it is again sufficient to prove that, under the assumptions of the theorem, the set of singular $\{\ell\}$-units is finite and the discriminants of its elements can be effectively bounded.
+This follows in the same way as done at the beginning of the proof of Theorem \ref{main theorem j-1728}, but this time appealing to the proofs of \cite[Theorem 1.2 and Claim 3.1]{Campagna_2020}.
+Hence we are reduced to bounding the discriminants of singular $\{\ell\}$-units for $\ell \geq 5$ a prime congruent to $2$ modulo $3$.
 Let $j$ be a singular $\{\ell\}$-unit relative to the order $\mathcal{O}$ of discriminant $\Delta$.
-Again, one decomposes its logarithmic Weil $h(j)$ height into a sum $h(j)=A+N$ of an archimedean and a non-archimedean component.
+Again, one decomposes its logarithmic Weil height $h(j)$ into a sum $h(j)=A+N$ of an archimedean and a non-archimedean component.

 The archimedean component $A$ has been studied in \cite[Corollary 3.2]{BHK_2018}.
 Here it is proved that, for $|\Delta| \geq 10^{14}$, we have